Nethereum/Nethereum/docs/introduction/rpc.md

 Hex strings: Similar to HexBigInteger some strings need to be encoded and decoded Hex.
 HexString has been created to handle the conversion using UTF8 encoding, from and to Hex.

-####DTOs
+##DTOs

-There are varoious RPC Data transfer objects for Block, Transaction, FilterInput, and BlockParameter, to name a few.
+There are various RPC Data transfer objects for Block, Transaction, FilterInput, and BlockParameter, to name a few.

-The BlockParameter can be either for the latest, earliest, pending or for a given blocknumber, this is defaulted to latest on the requests that uses it.
+The BlockParameter can be either for the latest, earliest, pending or for a given block number, this is defaulted to latest on all the requests that uses it.

-If using Web3, changing the Default Block Parameter, will cascade to all the commands.
+Note: If using Web3, changing the Default Block Parameter, will cascade to all the commands.